-Experienced Georgia Lawyer Advises Parents on Child Custody Issues
+Experienced Child Custody Lawyer in Newnan, GA Advises Parents on Child Custody Issues

-Divorcing parents of minor children have a legal and moral duty to provide a healthy environment for their sons and daughters.
-Establishing appropriate custody terms can be a difficult process, but the Law Office of S. Mark Mitchell, LLC provides comprehensive legal support for Georgia mothers and fathers in custody cases.
-From my office in Newnan, I make a detailed review of each client’s situation to identify what arrangements best meet the child’s specific needs.
-It is important for parents to work together; suitable agreements can be often reached regarding residence and legal authority.
+When parents divorce, it is important to set up a custody arrangement that lets them share parental rights and responsibilities for the children’s benefit.
+At the Law Office of S. Mark Mitchell, LLC in Newnan, Georgia, I provide comprehensive legal support for mothers and fathers in developing fair and workable parenting plans.
+I make a detailed review of each client’s situation to identify what arrangement best meets the child’s specific needs.
+When parents are willing to cooperate, suitable agreements can be often reached regarding physical and legal custody.
 When parents cannot agree, however, I prepare a thorough argument to the court in support of an appropriate order.

 Accomplished family law firm pursues results that help children thrive

-As an experienced divorce attorney, I help clients submit parenting plans that cover issues such as where the child will live and how holidays will be handled.
-If both parties agree with the terms, they will likely be confirmed by the judge.
-If not, judges will make their own determinations based on what the court believes to be in the best interests of the child.
-My firm provides detailed advice on issues such as:
+As an experienced divorce attorney, I help clients create parenting plans that cover such issues as where the child will live and how holidays will be handled.
+If both parties agree with the terms, the plan will likely be confirmed by the court.
+If not, the judge will make determinations on the various aspects of child custody, namely:

 Contact a skilled Georgia child custody lawyer for a free initial consultation